 Labor economics, family and welfare policy, feminist economics, economics of higher education

-Steven M. Cohn;
+Steven M. Cohn

 Heterodox economics, macroeconomics, environmental economics, China's economy

-Developmental economics, international trade, microeconomics
+Developmental economics, international trade, macroeconomics

 Richard A. Stout

 Cooperating faculty from other programs

 John Spittell, Business and Management